-An authorized general partner, officer or member of the Electing PTE must sign and date Form 511 and enter their title.
-If a preparer is used, the preparer also must print name, sign the return and enter the firm name, address and Preparer's Tax Identification Number (PTIN).
+An authorized general partner, officer, or member of the Electing PTE must sign and date Form 511 and enter their title.
+If a preparer is used, the preparer also must print their name, sign the return, and enter the firm name, address, and Preparer's Tax Identification Number (PTIN).
 Penalties may be imposed for tax preparers who fail to sign the tax return and provide their PTIN.
+Make check or money order payable to Comptroller of Maryland.
+On your check or money order, in blue or black ink only, you must include the Federal Employer Identification Number, tax year, and tax type.
+Failure to include this information will delay the processing of your payment.
 Mail the completed return and all required attachments to: